aiida-vasp/aiida-vasp/doc/wf/singlecalc.rst

       .. automethod:: start

          Runs a WannierCalculation using the given uuid of a AmnCalculation.
-Modifies wannier_settings from the amn calculation it continues from transparently using an InlineCalculation, if necessary.
+Modifies wannier_parameters from the amn calculation it continues from transparently using an InlineCalculation, if necessary.

       .. automethod:: end